microsoft/vcpkg/docs/users/mingw.md

 | x64          | x64-mingw-dynamic, x64-mingw-static | mingw64   | mingw-w64-x86_64- |
 | x86          | x86-mingw-dynamic, x86-mingw-static | mingw32   | mingw-w64-i686-   |

-After the basic installation if MSYS2, you will need to install a few additional packages for software development, e.g. for x64:
+After the basic installation of MSYS2, you will need to install a few additional packages for software development, e.g. for x64:

 ```bash